Limone81/FS22-Multi-Terrain-Angle/README.md

 ```

 Then open map.i3d again, hopefully this time without crash and save it when there are no errors.

+**If the map also crashes, be sure that unzipped and zipped map are not located at the same level on your hard disk.
+If this is true, paste the zipped one to another level because the zipped map is always preferd by the giants editor**

 9) If point 8) was necessary, this have to be reversed inside **map.i3d** and ending from **densityMap_ground** have to be renamed from xxx.png to xxx.gdm